Joviisaus/BLG/source/_posts/Tetgen-Reading.md

 **Constrained Delaunay Tetrahedralization (CDT)**

-1. Shewchuk proved a useful condition that guarantees the existence of a CDT without adding Steiner points when all input edges are Delaunay [Shewchuk 1998a] $\rightarrow$ Non Steiner points adding
+1. Shewchuk proved a useful condition that guarantees the existence of a CDT without adding Steiner points when all input edges are Delaunay $\rightarrow$ Non Steiner points adding
 2. **edge removal algorithm** :A key operation in the recovery of constraints is to remove an edge from a tetrahedral mesh. $\rightarrow$ With optimal Steiner points adding

 ### Quality Tetrahedral Mesh Generation